NSION/nsc3/README.md

 #### Install Docker-compose:

-Please follow the latest installation instructions by Docker community https://docs.docker.com/compose/install/ Note that python3 is required.
-Debian based linux will install it automatically if missing.
+Please follow the latest installation instructions by Docker community https://docs.docker.com/compose/install/.
+Note that python3 is required.
+Ubuntu based linux apt will install it automatically if missing.
 As example Ubuntu:

     sudo apt-get update